xenitane/computer-programming-notes/topics/c-basics.md

 ## Prerequisites

 First I'll present you with some prerequisites you'll need to fulfill:
-- You need to have a code editor installed on your system, like for example: [Visual Studio Code](http://code.visualstudio.com) along with extensions support and your config as you need it to function.
+- You need to have a code editor installed on your system, like for example: _Visual Studio Code[^1]_ along with extensions support and your config as you need it to function.
 - We'll be following the **==GNU/GCC==** standard of `C-language` so the compilers like **==Turbo-C==**, **==DevC/DevC++==**, **==MinGW==** etc might give different results, so have that installed along with some other useful tools **==(make sure of an internet connection)==**.
 	- Linux users: you probably don't need me to tell you but anyway, just run the command below in the terminal
 		1. `sudo apt install gcc g++ make gdb git libboost-all-dev`